 Kering reached seventh place in the Corporate Knights 2021 Global 100 ranking of the 100 most sustainable companies.
 Kering is also the only luxury corporation to be included and ranks first within the index’s "Textile, Apparel & Luxury Goods" sector.

-Kering was listed in the Dow Jones Sustainability Index (DJSI) World and Europe for the eighth consecutive year, recognized as one of the "industry leaders" within the "Textile, Apparel & Luxury Goods" sector.
+Kering was listed in the Dow Jones Sustainability Index (DJSI) World and Europe for the tenth consecutive year, recognized as one of the "industry leaders" within the "Textile, Apparel & Luxury Goods" sector.

 The DJSI tracks the best-in-class sustainability performers among the 2,500 largest companies listed in the S&P Global Broad Market Index.
 Each year, applicant companies are rated against an industry-specific questionnaire.
 Assessed against these predefined criteria, only the top 10% leading performers in terms of sustainability are listed in the DJSI.